dasch-swiss/dsp-api/docs/rst/knora-api-server/design-documentation/administration.rst

 are two distinct ways of granting permission.
 Firstly, an object (a resource or value) can grant permissions to groups of users, and secondly, permissions can be granted directly to a group of users (not bound to a specific object).
 There are six built-in *smart* groups: *UnknownUser*, *KnownUser*, *Creator*, *ProjectMember*, *ProjectAdmin*, and *SystemAdmin*.
-These *smart* groups can be used in the same way as normal user created groups for permission managment, i.e. can be used to give certain groups of userers, certain permissions, without the need to explicitly create them.
+These *smart* groups can be used in the same way as normal user created groups for permission management, i.e. can be used to give certain groups of users, certain permissions, without the need to explicitly create them.

 A user becomes implicitly a member of such a group by satisfying certain conditions: